comtrial/Loop_Server/README.md

-This is a main branch
+This is a branch for reports